sgraber/Products.AAOLMViews/README.txt

 Pages (customized):
 * Contributors are now listed as Authors
+* Uses typogrify and smartypants for pretty markup

 This product, like Scrawl, works in Plone 2.1, 2.5, 3.x, and 4.0.